 In these difficult times when increasing numbers of us are having to self-isolate, one positive thing we can take away from it all is that we get to spend more time with our dog -and that’s guaranteed to make our days feel better instantly 🙂 .
 At the same time, your dog may get out for walks less – if at all.
 As well as having cuddles and playtime with your dog, here are some ideas to help you enjoy your long days together.

 Make mealtime more exciting – ditch the food bowl!

 Making a dog work for their food is naturally enjoyable for your pet.
-It releases calming, feel-good chemicals into their brain and it often encourages fussy eaters to become more enthusiastic about their meals.
+It releases calming, feel-good chemicals into their brain and often encourages fussy eaters to become more enthusiastic about their meals.
 Dogs love it!
-If you feel they need a little help to get started you could initially tempt them with some chicken, sausage or their favourite treats rather than their standard food.
-The games below provide mental stimulation for your dog, they will keep them occupied and help tire them out.
+If you feel they need a little help to get started, you could initially tempt them with some chicken, sausage or their favourite treats rather than their standard food.
+The games below provide mental stimulation for your dog.
+They will keep them occupied and help tire them out.

-Cardboard boxes: Another particularly popular game that costs nothing – hide your dog’s food in toilet roll innards, boxes even milk cartons and let them rip up the cardboard to find it.
-Stuff toilet roll innards either end with magazine paper to keep the food in.
+Cardboard boxes: Another particularly popular game that costs nothing – hide your dog’s food in toilet roll innards, boxes, even milk cartons and let them rip up the cardboard to find it.
+Stuff toilet rolls innards either end with magazine paper to keep the food in.
 Start with easier challenges first.

 Teach them new tricks

 Treat yourself to a simple book of training ideas, e.g. Brain Games For Dogs by Claire Arrowsmith or find an online video.
 Short, fun training sessions also provide mental stimulation and enhance the bond between you and your dog.
 Ensure the book or video uses positive, reward-based methods.

 Establish a routine